What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 So, eating too much “low FODMAPs” will turn the food into a “high FODMAP” food.

-To know the exact amount of low FODMAP foods, use the MONASH University FODMAP app (currently available for Ios users only).
+To know the exact amount of low FODMAP foods, use the MONASH University FODMAP app (available for both iOS and Android users).

 • More colon distension: some studies state that the colon of the IBS patient is more sensitive to distension and gas.
-And the more food you eat, the more flare-ups you get (ref)
+And the more food you eat, the more flare-ups you get (reference)

-• Hyper-motility of your colon: eating large meals causes your colon motility to increase, causing painful cramps (ref).
+• Increased motility of your colon: eating large meals causes your colon motility to increase, causing painful cramps (reference).

 So, It is important to avoid binge eating or large meals.
 It is time to change your food behavior and live a healthy life.